oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

         <p>Hello!</p>
         <p>If you're viewing this page then you have successfully configured and started this example server.</p>
         <p>This example shows you how to use the <a href="https://github.com/okta/okta-spring-boot">Okta Spring Boot Starter</a> to add the <a href="https://developer.okta.com/authentication-guide/implementing-authentication/auth-code.html">Authorization Code Flow</a> to your application.</p>
-        <p>When you click the login button below, you will be redirected to the login page on your Okta org.
+        <p>When you click the sign-in button below, you will be redirected to the login page on your Okta org.
 After you authenticate, you will be returned to this application.</p>
       </div>

       <div th:if="${#authorization.expression('isAuthenticated()')}" class="text fw-light fs-6 lh-1">